michaelo/daya/README.md

 * .hidot
     * TBD: Implement more advanced (composed) shapes?
 E.g. an UML-like class with sections?
     * Include-functionality:
       * Need to explore specific use cases to determine full functionality set here.
-Leaves as-is for now (1-level include, in-place + common global scope).
+Leaves as-is for now (in-place + common global scope).
-      * Support includes-in-includes?
       * Reconsider scoping to avoid unwanted collisions between subdiagrams + but still accommodate convenient definition-reuse.
     * Explicitly define behaviour wrt duplicate definitions; shall the latter be invalid behaviour, or shall they be fused?
 Either simply adding children, or explicitly checking for type and override values.
     * Simplify syntax: allow } as EOS.
 Don't require quotes around #-colors.
 Consider removing ; alltogether.
 Nl can serve the same purpose.